harness/developer-hub/docs/first-gen/firstgen-platform/account/manage-connectors/add-sftp-artifact-servers.md

 ## Step 3: SFTP URL

-Ensure that the value contains the `sftp:\\` scheme followed by the hostname or IP address.
-For example, `sftp:\\23.100.87.22`.
+Ensure that the value contains the `sftp:` scheme followed by the hostname or IP address.
+For example, `sftp:23.100.87.22`.

-If you want to specify a folder in the URL, you can enter the folder using the `\myFolder` format, such as `sftp:\\23.100.87.22\myFolder`.
+If you want to specify a folder in the URL, you can enter the folder using the `myFolder` format, such as `sftp:23.100.87.22myFolder`.
 Typically, you will specify the folder when you use the SFTP Artifact Server as an Artifact Source for a Service.

 ## Step 4: Domain